 I’ve tried to embrace the West Coast lifestyle for years, but my roots are undeniably Midwest.
 And for those of us that managed to tough out those long, harsh winters, there’s a common bond and understanding that makes you appreciate that fleeting summer season just a little more.

 No one does those three magical months better than Michigan.
-Growing up in Chicago, popping over the border was a regular occurance.
+Growing up in Chicago, popping over the border was a regular occurrence.
 It was our sweet summer escape, an easy getaway from the hustle and bustle of big city life.
 And while all the best memories came from Michigan, we never made it as far north or west as Grand Rapids, so I’m glad I finally got to experience another part of the state as an adult.
 Kid Rock sang about the joys of Northern Michigan, and man was he right, this place is sorely underrated.

 Here are just a few of the ways to have a grand ‘ole time in Grand Rapids.